Skip to main content

-What to Know About Trademark Office Actions from the United States Patent and Trademark Office (USPTO)
+What to Know About Trademark Office Actions from the United Stated Patent and Trademark Office (USPTO)

 It can be disheartening to receive a trademark office action from the United States Patent and Trademark Office (USPTO).
 However, it doesn't mean that the application has been rejected outright.
 An office action is a challenge that many business owners can overcome if they have the right information and an experienced trademark attorney's guidance.